CodenameGreyFox/mortalityRISK/README.md

 When using `mortalityRISK` or citing the theoretical modeling framework, please reference our main article:

-> _Presently anonymised for reviewing purposes_ (under review). mortalityRISK: a spatially explicit tool for evaluating wildlife population responses to infrastructure-induced mortality. _Methods In Ecology and Evolution_.
+> _Presently anonymised for reviewing purposes_ (under review). mortalityRISK: a spatially explicit tool for evaluating wildlife population responses to infrastructure-induced mortality. _Journal TBD_.